-in the wholesale and retail drugstore business, has entirely replaced the original "razor/razorblades" paradigm with its meters, which are given away or sold at a loss, and the consumable strips, which still generate the reduced profits.
+All the leading systems today are based on electrochemistry, with subtle differences in technology of interest primarily to electrochemists.
+Meters and strips are still reimbursed at reduced rates by Medicare and virtually all insurers, and the "category," as it's called in the wholesale and retail drugstore business, has entirely replaced the original "razor/razorblades" paradigm with its meters, which are given away or sold at a loss, and the consumable strips, which still generate the reduced profits.

-Consumers had long suspected that the test strips were extremely profitable, but it was only unintentionally acknowledged when J&J initiated a policy of placing its companies' products in the "company stores" (where employees could buy baby shampoo and "Bandaid[®] Brand Adhesive Bandages," as the company insisted the product be referred to in print) at the product's "standard cost," the amount it cost to manufacture the product.
+Consumers had long suspected that the test strips were extremely profitable, but it was only unintentionally acknowledged when J&J initiated a policy of placing its companies' products in the "company stores" (where employees could buy baby shampoo and "Bandaid® Brand Adhesive Bandages," as the company insisted the product be referred to in print) at the product's "standard cost," the amount it cost to manufacture the product.
 One Touch strips appeared in these stores nationwide (J&J has over 170 companies) for about five cents each, and the awareness of consumers of the level of profit involved was viewed with grave concern by LifeScan.
 Since the strips retailed at that time for sixtyfive to seventy cents, a number of J&J employees were tempted into becoming minor entrepreneurs by re-selling test strips until the policy was modified and a company store price closer to the wholesale price was established.

-Recent Trends (as of 2018)
+Recent Trends (as of 2020)

-After at least two decades of studies urging people with type 2 diabetes to test their glucose regularly to prevent complications, the practice has been de-emphasized recently to a substantial extent.
-The combination of cost containment, where lower levels of reimbursement are provided for diabetic supplies, together with the development of drugs which more effectively manage glucose levels1, has contributed to a reduction in testing across the type 2 population.
+After at least two decades of studies urging people with type 2 diabetes to test their glucose regularly to prevent complications, the practice has been recently de-emphasized to a substantial extent.
+The combination of cost containment, where lower levels of reimbursement are provided for diabetic supplies, together with the development of drugs which more effectively manage glucose levels, has contributed to a reduction in testing across the type 2 population.
 In addition, chain drug stores have begun to promote "private-labeled" blood glucose monitors made for them which carry the "CVS" or "Wal-Mart" Reli-On brands at lower prices, further lowering sales and margins for the established suppliers.
-While glucose monitors and strips were once a very profitable business (LifeScan's profit margin among Johnson & Johnson companies was exceeded only by the purely pharmaceutical operations in the glory days of the 1990s), the market contraction since about 2005 has resulted in less research, reduced sales forces, and more intense price competition among the established companies.
+While glucose monitors and strips were once a very profitable business (LifeScan's net profit margin among Johnson & Johnson companies was exceeded only by the purely pharmaceutical operations in the glory days of the 1990s), the market contraction since about 2005 has resulted in less research, reduced sales forces, and more intense price competition among the established companies.